 There are plenty of opportunities to save money and reinvest into your production—wherever it’s shooting—so long as you are diligent in pursuing these opportunities.
 If you need cash next month, will the incentive get back to you in time?
 Some can take months or years to reach a production’s coffers.
 So, as Ryan said while munching on one of his perfect confections: “Don’t burn your cookies.”

-We’re here to save production money
+We’re here to save your production money

-Want to watch the entire chat?
-You can with the full live recording.
-And as always, find up-to-the-minute production incentives information—including our interactive map and Incentives Wizard calculator—at www.mediaservices.com/incentives.
+As always, find up-to-the-minute production incentives information—including our interactive map and Incentives Wizard calculator—at www.mediaservices.com/incentives.